Mauwmau/HardwareWebstore/README.md

     cd server
-    yarn install
+    npm install
-    yarn dev
+    npm run dev (or node src/server.js)

 **Problems:**

-In front-end not all features are covered yet, we are missing: admin page to manage store products, login and sign in page, filter products by category, and listing purchase history for costumers
+In front-end not all features are covered , we are missing: admin page to manage store products and listing purchase history for costumers

-In back-end it configuring MongoDB took a long time, also we couldn't make server functionalities in time

 **Comments:**

-Our project is basically unfinished by the time the deadline arrives but can be better developed with some more time
+Overall our backend has the functionality needed by the application.
+Our code is not safe for production purposes \(Not using jwt and sending plain text information to server including password\)